Junya Furukawa and 藤澤 正人 : Robot-assisted radical prostatectomy with the hinotori surgical robot system, 日本臨床社, 東京都, Jan. 2024.

 1.

-Kyotaro Fukuta, Tomoya Fukawa, Saki Kobayashi, Keito Shiozaki, Yutaro Sasaki, Kosuke Seto, Ryoichi Nakanishi, Hirofumi Izaki, Masayuki Takahashi, Kazuya Kanda, Hiro-omi Kanayama and Junya Furukawa : Efficacy of educational stepwise robot-assisted radical prostatectomy procedure for urology residents., Asian Journal of Endoscopic Surgery, Vol.17, No.3, e13334, 2024.
+Kyotaro Fukuta, Tomoya Fukawa, Saki Kobayashi, Keito Shiozaki, Yutaro Sasaki, Kosuke Seto, Ryoichi Nakanishi, Hirofumi Izaki, Masayuki Takahashi, Kazuya Kanda, Hiro-omi Kanayama and Junya Furukawa : Efficacy of educational stepwise robot-assisted radical prostatectomy procedure for urology residents., Asian Journal of Endoscopic Surgery, 17, 3, e13334, 2024.

 (Summary)